Last updated: May 6, 2026

 Best local office to call if the online system fails

-- Most ISD lobbies: Monday through Friday, 8:00 a.m. to 4:30 p.m., according to the field office page.
+- Most ISD lobbies: Monday through Friday, 8:00 a.m. to 4:30 p.m.

-- Guadalupe County (Santa Rosa): mornings only, 8:00 a.m. to 12:00 p.m.
+- Guadalupe County in Santa Rosa: Monday through Friday, 8:00 a.m. to 12:00 p.m.

-- Hidalgo County (Lordsburg): Tuesdays only, 9:00 a.m. to 4:00 p.m.
+- Hidalgo County in Lordsburg: Tuesdays only, 9:00 a.m. to 4:00 p.m.

-- Long-term-care cases in Albuquerque: the field office page lists the Institutional Care and Waiver Unit at 1711 Randolph Road SE, Albuquerque, NM 87106.
+- Long-term-care cases in Albuquerque: the state field office page lists the Institutional Care and Waiver Unit at 1711 Randolph Road SE, Albuquerque, NM 87106.

 How to apply or use without wasting time